 Luckily our garden is overflowing with spinach and lettuce, so let's just say...
 SALADS.
 We've been enjoying them so much.
 So fresh, so crisp and so customizable!

-I’ve also been having fun making different frozen treats.
+I've also been having fun making different frozen treats.
 I LOVE sitting in the shade and eating a frozen sweet treat on a hot summer day.
-One of my favorite recipes lately has been this banana chocolate popsicle recipe.
+One of my favorite recipes lately has been banana chocolate popsicles.
 SO guilt-free, quick and delicious.
-Cold watermelon, of course, never fails and soon we’re going to try making slushies out of frozen watermelon!
-I’m excited about that.
+Cold watermelon, of course, never fails and soon we're going to try making slushies out of frozen watermelon!
+I'm excited about that.
+Don't forget lemonade- an oldie, but a goodie!
 Frozen grapes are also a favorite of mine.

 I saw this recipe for coconut milk creamsicles and thought, "I could make A LOT of great recipes for popsicles using coconut milk as a base!"
 Then I did some experimenting and these homemade chocolate popsicles were born.
 I am loving reliving moments eating fudgesicles from an ice cream truck as a child, but with absolutely no guilt or sick feelings afterwards!
 Yup, by now I'm sure you know my obsession with healthy recipes.

 I hope you enjoy these healthy chocolate popsicles, because I am honestly in love.

 Are Chocolate Fudge Popsicles Healthy?

 This easy recipe is made from simple, healthy ingredients: